codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 we don't have to write much repetitive code like variable names and the function `whisper` which behaves the same in those 2 objects.

-JavaScript also provides pre-defined sketches and objects which bring about various conveniences.
+JavaScript also provides pre-defined objects which offer about various conveniences.
 We're gonna talk about them in the next tutorials.
-Here is a small example which use the pre-defined sketch `Date` to get time information from system.
+Here is a small example which use the pre-defined class `Date` to get time information from system.

 `JS code:`
 <script src="https://gist.github.com/codenart/239e30c8ca1889f764fb3a29108f619b.js">